-Timothée Chalamet to Star in Willy Wonka Origin Story - E!
+Timothée Chalamet Got the Golden Ticket: All the Details on His Willy Wonka Movie Role - E!
 Online

 Paul King will direct the movie, Deadline continues, based on a screenplay he wrote with Simon Farby.
 David Heyman, Luke Kelly, Michael Siegel and Alexandra Derbyshire are among the producers.

-Chalamet isn't the first actor to play Willy Wonka.
+Chalamet isn't the first actor to portray Willy Wonka.
 Gene Wilder played the chocolatier in the 1971 movie Willy Wonka & The Chocolate Factory, and Johnny Depp took on the role in the 2005 film Charlie and the Chocolate Factory.
 The character first appeared in Roald Dahl's 1964 children's novel, Charlie and the Chocolate Factory.

 It's certainly been a busy time for Chalamet.
 In addition to gearing up for Wonka, he's getting ready for the release of Dune, which is set to premiere in October and features Rebecca Ferguson, Oscar Isaac, Josh Brolin, Zendaya, Stellan Skarsgård, Dave Bautista and more stars.